 Considering how much you get for not a lot of money, this is our best value beard trimmer pick.
 You get a comb and scissors along with the beard trimmer itself, meaning you can get a refined look on a budget.

-We thoroughly tested each product on our own facial hair to get a fair comparison.
-For each product, we used each trimmer for a good all-over tidy-up after a few days’ growth.
-We looked at how evenly each one could cut, how easy it was to adjust for the required length, what attachments came with it, and how easy it was to clean.
+We put each of the best beard trimmers we found through the same thorough testing on our own facial hair to get a fair comparison.
+We used each trimmer for a general all-over tidy-up after a few days’ growth, looking at how evenly each one could trim, how easy it was to adjust for the required length, what attachments came with it, and how easy it was to clean.

 - Effective trimming with an even cut